parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 4. Add a new **Connection String** with the following values, and select **OK**:

    - **Name**: Enter `AppConfig`.
    - **Value**: Enter the Connection String for the App Configuration Store.
-You copied this into a your text editor previously.
+You copied this into your text editor previously.
 Otherwise, you can retrieve it from the Access Keys blade of the App Configuration resource.
    - **Type**: Select **Custom**.

     ![The Add/Edit connection string form is displayed and is populated with the preceding values.](media/image43.png "The Add/Edit Connection String Form")